 Property-Based Improvement District (PBID)

-The PBID 11-member board represents the approximately 700 property owners in the downtown area and almost 1,800 property sites.
-They meet every other month.
+The PBID 11-member board represents about 700 property owners in the downtown area and almost 1,800 property sites.
+It meets every other month.

 Board of Directors

 In 2007 downtown property owners agreed to pay up to 7.5 cents per square foot to make downtown San Jose sparkle and created the Property-Based Improvement District.

 Budget: $3.875 million for 2020-21 including $2.96 million from property owner assessments, plus $395,000 from City of San Jose baseline services.